-Net revenues generated for the year ended December 31, 2022 increased by 97% or US\$18 million to US\$36.3 million attributed primarily to the significant appreciation in the market value of investments in associates.
-For the year ended December 31, 2022, dividend income grew by US\$1 million or 39% to US\$3.6 million when compared to US\$2.6 million for the 2021 comparative period.
-For the year ended December 31, 2022, the major contributors to dividend revenues were Supreme Ventures Limited, GraceKennedy Limited, Jamaica Broilers Group Limited, Lasco Distributors Limited and Lumber Depot Limited.
+For the year ended December 31, 2022, MJE reported dividend income of US\$3.6 million, compared to US\$2.6 million representing a 39% increase over the corresponding period in 2021.
+The major contributors to dividend revenues were Supreme Ventures Limited, GraceKennedy Limited, Jamaica Broilers Group Limited, Lasco Distributors Limited and Lumber Depot Limited.